-- Clear area of personnel. - ▶ Alert Fire Brigade and tell them location and nature of hazard. - Control personal contact with the substance, by using protective equipment as required. - Prevent spillage from entering drains or water ways. - Contain spill with sand, earth or vermiculite. - ▶ Collect recoverable product into labelled containers for recycling. - Absorb remaining product with sand, earth or vermiculite and place in appropriate containers for disposal. - Wash area and prevent runoff into drains or waterways. - ▶ If contamination of drains or waterways occurs, advise emergency services.
+- ▶ Clear area of personnel and move upwind. - Alert Fire Brigade and tell them location and nature of hazard. - Control personal contact with the substance, by using protective equipment. - Prevent spillage from entering drains, sewers or water courses. - Recover product wherever possible. - Put residues in labelled containers for disposal. - If contamination of drains or waterways occurs, advise emergency services.